 Many Americans are driven to bankruptcy due to the costs related to a serious injury or long-term disability.
 While there some insurance plans and benefit systems that provide some degree of compensation while a person cannot complete his or her job, these payments often fall significantly below realistic costs of living.
 If an injury or disability continues for a long enough period of time, any savings that person had may begin to dry up, forcing them to turn to options such as credit cards.

-To discuss legal solutions to your debt problems, contact the Birmingham bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000 today.
+To discuss legal solutions to your debt problems, contact the Birmingham bankruptcy attorneys of [firm-name], by calling [phone-number] today.

 In the state of Alabama, there are exemptions in place to protect disability income for those who receive regular assistance from a disability insurer or similar source.
 Especially in instances when the disability has gone on for a substantial length of time, these payments may practically be all the income a person is living off of.
 Considering the cost of food, energy, and other essentials, debt often becomes a sort of supplemental income for many who are living with a disability.